 A play call or action in a real game that mimics what we all try to do while playing against gullible Madden AI.
 Could also be a team doing something we would only expect to see from a gullible Madden AI.

 The most generic, below average but not terrible team in the league.
 This is the closest embodiment at any one time of the fictional team I use in my Power Rankings Methodology.
+The closest team to 25th Element perfection was the 2022 Washington Football Team with Carson Wentz starting.

 My version of plug-and-play, but I think mine is more descriptive.
 Most often used for offensive linemen, this player can be given a position and you won’t have to worry about that spot for the next decade.
 Ex.
 Joe Thomas.